nataliecardot/cat-clicker-vanilla-js/README.md

 ## How to View

+[Click here](https://nataliecardot.com/cat-clicker-vanilla-js/index.html) to view on my website.

-Clone or download the repository and open the index.html file in your browser.
+Alternatively, clone or download the repository and open the index.html file in your browser.

 ## Functionality